bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ## Instance requirements

-To use IBM watsonx.data Presto(java) with dbt, ensure the instance has an attached catalog that allows creating, renaming, altering, and dropping objects such as tables and views.
-The user connecting to the instance with dbt must have equivalent permissions for the target catalog.
+To use IBM watsonx.data Presto(java) with `dbt-watsonx-presto` adapter, ensure the instance has an attached catalog that supports creating, renaming, altering, and dropping objects such as tables and views.
+The user connecting to the instance via the `dbt-watsonx-presto` adapter must have the necessary permissions for the target catalog.

+For detailed setup instructions, including setting up watsonx.data, adding the Presto(Java) engine, configuring storages, registering data sources, and managing permissions, refer to the official IBM documentation:
+- watsonx.data Software Documentation: [IBM watsonx.data Software Guide](https://www.ibm.com/docs/en/watsonx/watsonxdata/2.1.x)
+- watsonx.data SaaS Documentation: [IBM watsonx.data SaaS Guide](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-getting-started)

 ## Session properties